FallenDev/Zolian.Public/README.md

 # Zolian

-This repository is currently live and playable here: https://www.thebucknetwork.com/Zolian \n You may also join our community on Discord here: https://discord.gg/WbP2wU5CcB
+This repository is currently live and playable here: https://www.thebucknetwork.com/Zolian

+You may also join our community on Discord here: https://discord.gg/WbP2wU5CcB

 Zolian is a different approach to the darkages universe.